chrismacdonaldw/kattis-grind/README.md

 ## Acknowledgments
 * Thanks to [JarateKing](https://github.com/JarateKing) and [Ben Boyle](https://github.com/benbdevd) for the original grinding idea.
 * Thanks to [Will Taylor](https://github.com/wtaylor17) for fixing test_q.py to work on Windows machines.
+* Thanks to the UPEI SMCSS for all the motivation!!!